gitphilw/scf/modules/EBU-TT-D-Basic-RTBF2WebVTT/README.md

-# EBU-TT-D-Basic-DE2WebVTT
+# EBU-TT-D-Basic-RTBF2WebVTT
-The EBU-TT-D-Basic-DE2WebVTT XSLT converts an EBU-TT-D-Basic-DE file into a WebVTT file, including text colors.
-The module is implemented as XSLT 1.0 stylesheet `EBU-TT-D-Basic-DE2WebVTT.xslt`.
-The XSLT takes as input an EBU-TT-D-Basic-DE file and outputs a WebVTT text file.
+The EBU-TT-D-Basic-RTBF2WebVTT XSLT converts an EBU-TT-D-Basic-RTBF file into a WebVTT file, including text colors.
+The module is implemented as XSLT 1.0 stylesheet `EBU-TT-D-Basic-RTBF2WebVTT.xslt`.
+The XSLT takes as input an EBU-TT-D-Basic-RTBF file and outputs a WebVTT text file.

 ## Prerequisites
 - an XSLT 1.0 processor (e.g. Saxon 6.5.5 or higher, or `xsltproc`)

 ## USAGE
-`EBU-TT-D-Basic-DE2WebVTT.xslt` has no parameters.
+`EBU-TT-D-Basic-RTBF2WebVTT.xslt` has no parameters.

 ## NOTES
 Due to limited renderer support for certain features, some limitations